WilliamCCHuang/graph-neural-networks/GAT/README.md

 It will train two GAT models, one with residual connections and the other without residual connections.

-Once the training is done, a image showing the different between these two models will be saved as `multi_gat.png`.
+Once the training is done, an image showing the different between these two models will be saved as `multi_gat.png`.

 ![](./images/multi_gat.png)

+Like multi-layer GCN, multi-layer GAT can not get benefit by increasing its layer.
+However, the decrease of multi-layer GAT is smaller than that of multi GCN.
+It may be caused by attention mechanism.
+Again, there is no improvement when adding residual connections.